 Traditionally, professional engineers who wanted to further their education and move into positions of greater responsibility in their work had to choose either a Master of Engineering degree or an MBA.
 Now they can consider another option.
-The one-year Master of Engineering Leadership (MEL) programs at UBC offer the benefits of both, giving students a strong interdisciplinary technical education combined with courses in business and leadership taught by faculty at the UBC Sauder School of Business.
+The one-year Master of Engineering Leadership (MEL) programs at UBC offer the benefits of both, giving students a strong interdisciplinary technical education combined with courses in business and leadership taught by faculty at the UBC Sauder’s Robert H. Lee Graduate School.

 The MEL in Clean Energy Engineering equips students to take on complex clean energy issues.
 The MEL technical classes take an interdisciplinary approach, bringing in different fields of engineering.
 This gives students a broad integrated perspective and exposes them to the technical knowledge and tools needed to develop innovative solutions.
 Students also benefit from the program’s connection to the Clean Energy Research Centre, which is home to some of the world’s leading researchers pursuing sustainable solutions to energy challenges in collaboration with industry, government and other academic partners.